giuliamasoero/giuliamasoero.github.io/content/open_science/_index.md

 <p> </p>

 ### Activities

+* **2026 -** Member of the EcoEvoRxiv Committee Committee of the Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology ([SORTEE](https://www.sortee.org/)).

+* **2025 -** Together with Matthieu Paquet, we organised a workshop on Open science and SORTEE activities at the EOU 2025 in Bangor.

 * **2025 -** Member of the Education & Outreach Committee of the Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology ([SORTEE](https://www.sortee.org/)).